passivecrypto/Tourbillon-AI/README.md

 Set your private key as the secret_key in config.json.

-Set your STRIPE subscription key in config.py
+Set your STRIPE subscription license key in config.py

-Set your desired settings in config.py
+Set your desired settings and asset class in config.py

 Recommended settings are default.
 BTC is the best market to trade.
 ETH is also a good one.